joncampbell123/dosbox-x/README.md

 ------------------------------------------

-DOSBox-X started as a fork of the original DOSBox project sometime mid 2011.
+DOSBox-X started as a fork of the original DOSBox project sometime in mid-2011.
 It was started out of a desire to improve the emulator without having to fight with or worry about submitting patches upstream.